MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab02_Ex5_Configuring Disk Encryption Using Intune.md

 ### Prerequisites

-To following lab(s) must be completed before this lab:

-- 0203-Manage Device Enrollment into Intune

-- 0204-Enrolling devices into Intune

-- 0301-Creating and Deploying Configuration Profiles

   Note: You will also need a mobile phone that can receive text messages used to secure Windows Hello sign in authentication to Entra ID.

 ## Exercise 5: Configuring Disk Encryption Using Intune